rgwch/woordify/readme.md

 <img src="screenshot.png" alt="Screenshot" width="100px" style="float:left;margin-right:6px">

 This is a word finding game, heavily inspired by [Wortify](https://6mal5.com/wortify/), which in turn is inspired by [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
 I didn't find a dutch version, so I had to create my own.
+You can try a working example [here](https://woordify.rgw.ch).

 But this version can easily be adapted to other languages - or other vocabularies (why not create a game to find medical terms, and so on)